gsrinivas37/BehavioralCloning/writeup_template.md

 ####2.
 Attempts to reduce overfitting in the model

 To avoid overfitting,
-1. I added Dropout with 30% for fully connected layers.
 1. I augmented the data with flipping the images so that the model learns to steer to the left and the right.
 2. I used images from all three angles (left, centre and right) and used correction factor of 0.2.